davidrhoden/davidrhoden-basic-netlify/notes/notes-mar-17-2025.md

 ---
 title: Notes for March 17, 2025.
 date: 2025-03-17T00:00:00
 excerpt: We are reliving the worst of history.
 The news barely acknowledges it.
-And I admit, I don't know what to do either.
+And I admit, I don’t know what to do either.
 summary: We are reliving the worst of history.
 The news barely acknowledges it.
 And I admit, I don't know what to do either.
 tags:
   - history